 Follow the Duke Center for Brain & Spine Metastasis on Twitter @DukeMets

-The above article, originally published on May 26, 2022, was adapted and updated in August 2022 for a Duke University School of Medicine series exploring how Translating Duke Health — a multi-disciplinary, multi-year commitment to capitalize on Duke’s collective strengths in research, clinical care, and population health to address major health challenges — has changed the health care landscape at Duke.
+Janel's cancer story was updated and adapted in August 2022 for a Duke University School of Medicine series of articles exploring how Translating Duke Health has changed the healthcare landscape at Duke.